WaceraMercyThird/WaceraMercyThird/README.md

 - 🔭 I’m currently working on personal projects

-- ❤️ I love Linux
+- ❤️ I love Linux, it's an open source OS

 - 🌱 I’m currently learning Koltin, UI/UX Design,Python and how to develop a strong online presence